trimailov/trimailov.github.io/content/pelican_gh_pages.rst

 There will be no 'output' repositories.
 Your 'source' will be your main repository (named e.g. ``trimailov.github.io``) where 'fake' ``index.html`` file will be placed, which will redirect to your output directory's ``index.html``.

+I have not tried this method, and it may produce some url linking problems, and possibly your website will have ``/output`` appended to your domain.

 .. code-block:: html

     <html>